justunsix/garden/src/content/docs/notes/005-Computer-Tech-DevOps-Bootcamp-TWN-Container-Orchestration-with-Kubernetes.md

 # Remove mongodb, Helm will reverse all changes
 # Persistent volumes will remain
-heml uninstall mongodb
+helm uninstall mongodb

 ```

-- In Linode, you can delete the cluster and the NodeBalancer to return
+In Linode, you can delete the cluster and the NodeBalancer to return to
-  to the beginning
+the beginning.

 ## Deploying Images in Kubernetes from private Docker repository